HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 Screening and evaluation quality

-Tenzo is designed for structured evaluation.
+Tenzo AI is designed for structured evaluation.
 The output is a reviewer packet that typically includes:

 • interview transcript and call artifacts